lbell/hydrogen-directory/readme.txt

 Hydrogen Directory is purposefully simple and easy.
 But it can extended in powerful ways.
 Contact me for requests for additional functionality.

 == Changelog ==

+= 1.2.0 =
+- Add: Gutenberg Block with live preview and visual controls
+- Add: REST API endpoint for block preview
+- Add: Block editor styles for accurate preview rendering
+- Shortcode continues to work as before

 = 1.1.0 =
 - Fix: CSS structure for better theming